createthis/diffcalculia_mcp/README.md

 local files by passing a path and a diff in unified diff format.
 It uses https://github.com/createthis/diffcalculia-ts internally to fix diffs before applying them using https://github.com/kpdecker/jsdiff.

-**WARNING: This is pre-Alpha software.
-It is basically just a playground for an idea at this point and is subject to change.
-IT WILL PROBABLY OVERWRITE YOUR FILESYSTEM AND BREAK YOUR MACHINE.
-Seriously.
-DO NOT USE.
-Very very unsafe.**
+**WARNING: This software is designed to allow AIs to edit files on your local machine.
+I strongly strongly recommend you run it under docker and mount your code directory so you have a degree of isolation.
+If you choose to ignore this warning, you do so at your own risk.**

-This server is currently implemented using the StreamableHttp tranport layer.
+This server is currently implemented using the StreamableHttp transport layer.
 It starts on port 3002.

 # Installation